Ingrid Syrstad Engen: Style of play

 Engen's play is characterised as a possession-based, defensive-focused midfielder who operates in deeper areas of the pitch.
 She has good passing skills, but her play is best when stopping counter-attacks and holding possession.
 She can also play as a centre-back and is reliable for aerial duels.

 Personal life

 Engen was previously in a relationship with fellow Norway international player Marie Dølvik Markussen.

-She is currently in a relationship with former Barcelona teammate and Spanish international Mapi León.
+As of May 2026, she is in a relationship, which began in 2021, with former Barcelona teammate and Spanish international Mapi León.